 - Set limits as to the amount of time your child gets to play video games and/or identify when/how they earn the opportunity to play.

 - Model limited use of electronics yourself!
-And, from all electronics, your phone included.
+And, from all electronics, your phone and iPhone X Case included.

 - Store electronics in a central area away from bedrooms.
 Again, this goes for parents too!

 - Have family “No Electronics” days where the entire family does something without electronics, like play board games, go to the park, go for walks, etc.

 - Make dinners (or all meal times) technology-free.

 - Play age-appropriate video games with your child.

 - Have conversations with your child about the video games they play.
 Be interested in what they like and don’t like about it.
 Also, require conversation about other topics as well.

 - Monitor your child’s emotional reactions while playing.
 If a game is extremely frustrating for your child, if they are clearly agitated, or if they are feeling aggressive, have them take a break from playing.